Freedom FilesFreedom Files

 • 🇦🇷 Argentina

-Check out this 1-minute video for a glimpse into how Shannen Michaela gave birth in Costa Rica, got citizenship for her baby, and started her path toward citizenship in the Central American country.
+for a glimpse into how Shannen Michaela gave birth in Costa Rica, got citizenship for her baby, and started her path toward citizenship in the Central American country.

 I would call birth tourism another free method of acquiring citizenship.
 But you will have to pay hospital bills and in some cases, more legal and processing fees than in other methods.